What is happening in the Fix and Flip marketplace?

 Change and upheaval constitute Fix-and-Flip finance today.
 FinTech (High-Tech Lenders) companies, Wall Street and others have entered the Fix-and-Flip lending arena with an avalanche of capital.
 This new capital benefits borrowers with lower rates but is creating havoc with traditional lenders who are scrambling to keep up.

 Increasing amounts of Fix-and-Flip loans as seen in the chart above benefit communities and are proven way for real estate investors to gain access to much needed capital.
-However, house flipping, a potent symbol of the real-estate market’s excess in the run-up to the financial crisis, is once again becoming hot, fueled by a combination of skyrocketing home prices, venture-backed startups, and Wall Street cash.
+However, house flipping, a potent symbol of the real-estate market’s excess in the run-up to the financial crisis, is once again becoming hot, fueled by a combination of skyrocketing home prices, venture-backed startups, and Wall Street cash, and more than likely many personal loans.

 The best way to summarize the breadth and scope of the sea change in Fix-and-Flip Finance is to provide the following 5 Elements of Change that apply to real estate investors, borrowers, and lenders: